SerpicoProject/Serpico/README.md

 Acme Corporation
 ```

-_¬_ - for each
+__¬__ - for each
 ```
 ¬finding¬
 STUFF
 ∆

-Renders as a for loop for every finding and prints 'STUFF' inbetween.
+Renders as a for loop for every finding and prints 'STUFF' in each loop.
 ```

-_π_ - Substituition variable inside of for loops.
+__π__ - Substituition variable inside of for loops.
 Do not use Ω inside of a for loop.

 ```
 ¬report/findings_list/findings¬